alexpate/www/src/pages/articles/2016-08-03-lessons-learnt-from-working-design-team/index.md

 * Inspire: Bloomberg and brutalism
 * Debate: Where does design end?

-* * *
+---

 ## 3) In this industry, done doesn't exist

 Whatever you’re working on will never be complete.
-Business goals, the market, user needs, whatever, something *will* change.
+Business goals, the market, user needs, whatever, something _will_ change.
 And with that, so will your design.
 So don’t worry that you didn’t get to try another 5 shades of blue on that call to action.
 Ship it. review it, and improve it later.
 Iterate in production.

-* * *
+---

 ## 4) Process is everything